nodos-dev/webcam/README.md

 ## WebcamOut
 Webcam Plugin uses Softcam library to create virtual camera.
 If you want to use it:

+# Building from Source
 1. Build the project.
-There will be `softcam.dll` and `softcam_installer.exe` with `Webcam.dll`
+2. Run `BuildDriverAndGetInstaller.bat`.
+It will create `softcam.dll` and `softcam_installer.exe` in Binaries folder.

+# Install
-2. Run `RegisterSoftcam.bat` as administrator.
+1. Run `RegisterSoftcam.bat` as administrator.
-3. Don't delete or move `softcam.dll` because we don't copy it anywhere else
+2. Don't delete or move `softcam.dll` because we don't copy it anywhere else